tmuxinator/tmuxinator/README.md

 # Specifies (by name or index) which window will be selected on project startup.
 If not set, the first window is used.
 # startup_window: editor

+# Specifies (by index) which pane of the startup window will be selected on project startup.
+# startup_pane: 1

 # Controls whether the tmux session should be attached to automatically.
 Defaults to true.
 # attach: false